Resources

 CMMC processes

 The maturity of an organization’s cybersecurity processes is outlined in the CMMC.
 This includes the policies and procedures in place to protect sensitive information.
-Lower levels just require documentation of policies, whereas the higher levels require in-depth management and optimization of processes.

-- CMMC Level 1 does not assess processes, as organizations can follow Level 1 practices without relying on documentation.
+• CMMC Level 1 does not assess processes, as organizations can follow Level 1 practices without relying on documentation.

-- CMMC Level 3 requires a higher management of cybersecurity processes, including a project plan, ring-fenced resources and training.
+• CMMC Level 2 requires a higher management of cybersecurity processes, including a project plan, ring-fenced resources and training.

-CMMC practices
+CMMC requirements

 Why is CMMC important?